nasirnjs/LinuxOpsHub/4-common-linux-command.md

 hostname: Display or set the system hostname. shutdown/reboot: Shutdown or restart the system.
 uname: Display system information.
-which: Locate a program file in the user's path.
-grep: Search for text in files.
 sed: Stream editor for text manipulation.
 awk: Text processing tool for extracting and manipulating data.
 ln: Create links (hard and symbolic) to files.